 The exotic fruits of Southeast Asia are quite possibly going to be the biggest thing I miss about this part of the globe.

 When you’re traveling in Southeast Asia over an extended period of time you kind of get used the luxury of eating these exotic fruits.
 Now I’m in Europe and the price of one passionfruit makes me cry.
-These are the exotic fruits that make traveling Southeast Asia that much better.
-Make sure you try them and I know I’ve missed a few too so someone outdo me.
+Make sure you try these exotic fruits when you’re travelling in South East Asia.

 Let’s just start with Durian.
 Durian, durian durian.
 It’s an absolute love or hate relationship no inbetweeners when it comes to this Southeast Asian fruit.
 It is known to have a very strong and distinct odour.
-It’s so strong (and quite unpleasant for many) that the fruit is actually banned in many airplanes, hotels and public transport.
+It’s so strong (and quite unpleasant for many) that the fruit is actually banned in many airports, hotels and public transport.
 You’ll see ladies eating this fruit with gloves.
-It’s actually not terrible but it’s not the most delicious fruit in my opinion either.
+While the fruit gives off an unforgettable stench, the taste of the fruit is much more pleasant.

 Crazy in the Coconut